bryce-carson/whyse/README.md

 # WHYSE ⸺ The WEB HYpertext System in Emacs
-WHYSE is an integrated development environment for Noweb and $\LaTeX{}$, integrating these tools with new system features for editing and reviewing literate programs.
-The IDE is based off of the work by Brown and Czejdo from 199x, and is in early development.
+WHYSE is an integrated development environment for Noweb and LaTeX, integrating these tools with new system features for editing and reviewing literate programs.
+The IDE is based off of the work by Brown and Czejdo from 1991, and is in early development.

 # Development overview
 To orient new contributors and help adventurous hackers use the software, this overview is provided to help with navigation.

-Firstly run `make compile-pdf`; Noweb 2.13 and $\LaTeX{}$ are required.
+Firstly run `make compile-pdf`; Noweb 2.13 and LaTeX are required.

 The files I have in my directory are as follows.